 Program Requirements.
 The program leading to the Master of Arts provides a thorough exposure to the nature and causes of communication disorders and to clinical procedures.
-Clinical training occurs in the OSU Speech-Language-Hearing Clinic and in off-campus facilities including clinics, schools, adult day care and residential programs, and in acute care and rehabilitation hospitals.
+Clinical training occurs in the OSU Speech-Language-Hearing Clinic and in off-campus facilities including acute care and rehabilitation hospitals, clinics, schools and adult day care and residential programs.
 Research and independent study opportunities are also available.

-The degree consists of a minimum of 28-30 semester credit hours in courses that examine the nature, causes, assessment, and treatment of communication disorders and related areas, and a minimum of 12 semester credit hours in clinical practicum courses.
-All students enroll in a core curriculum of 33 hours plus practicum.
+The degree consists of a minimum of 28-30 semester credit hours in courses that examine the nature, causes, assessment, and treatment of communication disorders and related areas, and a minimum of 15 semester credit hours in clinical practicum courses.
+All students enroll in a core curriculum of 37 hours plus practicum.